 What we’d like to see in the future is some definite proof of the theory (maybe the shadow particles from supersymmetry), which will help us not only in better understanding subatomic particles but also dark matter, as well as black holes.

-If it keeps developing futher, we might discover proof of gravitons- helping us cement string theory as a leading theory of quantum gravity.
+If it keeps developing further, we might discover proof of gravitons- helping us cement string theory as a leading theory of quantum gravity.

 String theory is important because it provides us with a mathematical description of the universe, ranging from the smallest particles know to us, to the biggest clusters of stars.